-A backsplash is one of the easiest home improvements you can do and relatively affordable.
+A backsplash is one of the easiest home improvements you can do and is relatively affordable.
 It can completely transform a space that usually looks pretty dull and give it a sophisticated appearance.
-There are almost infinite options available for backsplash tiles, such as off-the-wall patterns, exciting shapes and colors, or alternative materials.
+Almost infinite options are available for backsplash tiles, such as off-the-wall patterns, exciting shapes and colors, or alternative materials.
 The only limit is your imagination.
-Once you pick out the backsplash of your dreams, it’s now time to install it.
-The next step can seem daunting, but with our helpful how-to, you’ll be sitting in a brand new kitchen in no time.
+Once you pick out your dream backsplash, it’s time to install it.
+The next step can seem daunting, but with our helpful how-to, you’ll sit in a brand-new kitchen in no time.

 Beginning Stages